ranja-sarkar/stats/README.md

 ✔ **Probability** and **likelihood** are different terms; the former is finding the chance of outcomes given a data distribution, the latter is finding the most likely distribution given the outcomes.

+Since likelihood is not probability, one can obtain likelihood greater than 1.
+Even given this, it may be helpful to conceptually think of likelihood as the "probability of the data given the parameters".

 **DESCRIPTIVE STATISTICS**: For inference of (smaller) sample data